hahalima/repeat-timer-app/README.md

 ## To-Do / Future Ideas

+- Known Bug: when timer is running and paused is clicked, the time range doesn't update and will show an incorrect end time when the timer ends.
 - Save last timer and repeat settings
 - Add notification support across tabs (with fallback)
 - Visual progress bar